biojava/biojava.github.io/wiki/Short_coding_exercise.md

 **Goal 1:**

+This task is inspired by the pre-processing of the next generation sequencing data.

 Implement the interface

 ` public interface StringOverlapFinder {`
-`     String getOverlap(String x, String y);`
+`     String cleanX(String x, String y);`
 ` }`

-The getOverlap function should locate the overlap of the end of x with the beginning of y.
+The cleanX function should locate the overlap of the end of x with the beginning of y.
 The function should return the non-overlapping start of x If x does not match the first length(x) characters of y, then return x.
 The minimum overlap should be 5 or more characters.